Table of Content

 4. Lack of Employee Training

 According to a 2022 Stanford University study, 88% of data breaches are caused by employee mistakes.
-Employees often unknowingly click malicious links, download infected files, or fail to identify phishing attempts.
+Employees often unknowingly click on malicious links, download infected files, or fail to identify phishing attempts.

 How to Improve Internal Security Policies for Data Protection